ICSI – INTRACYTOPLASMIC SPERM INJECTION

 - Embryo formation 2 to 5 days after fertilization.

 - Embryo transfer of good quality embryos back to the womb, after 2 (four cell embryo), 3 (six-eight cell embryo)or 5(blastocyst stage) days after egg removal/ Frozen Embryo Transfer.

 - Males with severe sperm factors such as low count (less than 5 million), very poor motility or high degree of abnormal sperms.

 - Males with azozoospermia, where there is no sperm present in the semen.
 The azozoospermia may be of the obstructive type where there is production of sperms in the testis but blockage of the conduction system which brings the sperm out into the semen.
 Alternately, the azoospermia may be of the non-obstructive type, where there is a failure of the testis to produce sperms.
 Nowadays, in both these types of azoospermia, sperms can be isolated directly from the testis, using the SPERM

 - Retrieval Techniques of PESA/TESA/TESE and subsequently, ICSI can be performed on:

 - Males with ejaculated dysfunction due to spinal cord injury or malfunction such as quadriplegics or paraplegics.

 - Patients with retrograde ejaculation (ejaculation of the sperm into the urinary bladder) who fail to become pregnant with IUI.

 - Patients where fertilization has failed with In Vitro Fertilization.

+You can get the best ICSI fertility treatment Chandigarh and Mohali from our clinic.
 In our unit we also believe in doing ICSI on patients who have had previous history of tuberculosis or endometriosis as we believe it gives better fertilization rates than standard IVF (this is a personal experience not supported by international literature).